 - A degree-seeking graduate student from any department at the University of Arizona;

-- Making good progress towards their degree, enrolled in Spring semester 2018, and able to attend the final symposium even if they have completed their degree;
+- Making good progress towards their degree, enrolled in spring semester 2023, and able to continue with the fellowship through Spring 2024;

-- Conducting research that incorporates environmental issues and societal applications.
+- Conducting research that incorporates both environmental and societal issues.

 Applications must include:

-- A proposed timeline outlining your project goals between January–December 2018.
+- A proposed timeline outlining your project goals between April 2023-March 2024.